Lonnie Benford View his profile on Inside The Star

-My first memory of football was Super Bowl XXXII when John Elway hurled his aging body between two Green Bay defenders to pick up the first down, and then the Broncos running back Terrell Davis scored the game-winning touchdown.
+My first memory of football was Super Bowl XXXII when John Elway hurled his aging body between two Green Bay defenders to pick up the first down, and then Broncos running back Terrell Davis scored the game-winning touchdown.

-After I started playing, I spent most of my Sunday’s playing backyard football at my best friend's house, whose dad was a Cowboys fan from the glory days of Roger “The Dodger” Staubach.
+After I started playing, I spent most of my Sundays playing backyard football at my best friend's house, whose dad was a Cowboys fan from the glory days of Roger “The Dodger” Staubach.

-In between halves of our game, we would retreat back inside to cool down, drink a Pepsi and, of course, the Cowboys games were always on in that house.
+In between halves of our game, we would retreat back inside to cool down and drink a Pepsi, and, of course, the Cowboys games were always on in that house.

 Dave Campo was the head coach, and there was barely even a wagon left to jump on from the Golden Age of Jimmy Johnson.
 Troy Aikman was just a shell of his former self and nearing retirement, thanks to several concussions.

-Moments that should be remembered fondly such as Emmitt Smith surpassing Walter Payton as the all-time leading rusher, a few playoff berths, are largely overshadowed by multiple late season meltdowns.
+Moments that should be remembered fondly such as Emmitt Smith surpassing Walter Payton as the all-time leading rusher and a few playoff berths are largely overshadowed by multiple late-season meltdowns.

 The casual Cowboys fan jumped ship to a surging franchise that would eventually reach the Super Bowl in 2003.
-Being from North Carolina I was proud the Panthers made it that far, but distraught at the same time because they had to go through Dallas in the Wildcard round a few weeks prior.
+Being from North Carolina I was proud the Panthers made it that far, but distraught at the same time because they had to go through Dallas in the Wild Card round a few weeks prior.

 The football culture in North Carolina is very different compared to Texas.

-Being located in The South, the tradition of high school football is deeply engrained into each community, but thanks to the success of the ACC, we are recognized as a basketball state.
+Being located in The South, the tradition of high school football is deeply ingrained in each community, but thanks to the success of the ACC, we are recognized as a basketball state.

 As a Cowboys fan, my time at ECU was very interesting because a large portion of the student body comes from up north.
 It's apparently cheaper for someone in New Jersey to send their kids to school in North Carolina than a place like Rutgers.

-With each late season blunder, my friends didn't hesitate to point and mock my team with their always-original “Tony Homo” chants.
+With each late-season blunder, my friends didn't hesitate to point and mock my team with their always-original “Tony Homo” chants.